Using The Ling Six Sound Test With Children With Hearing Loss

 For example, you might be playing with toy foods and pretend to take a bite of a cupcake before saying a prolonged "mmmm" with more intonation than you’d use when having an older more experienced listener repeat “mm” during a brief sound check.
 Similarly, you may be playing baby dolls and put a baby doll to sleep while saying, “shhhh.”
 This allows the child to hear the sound and attach meaning to it.
 As you can see, the Ling Six Sounds can easily be integrated in to familiar routines and play-based activities for young children.

 Once a child is consistently detecting the sounds, he or she is ready to begin discriminating between sounds.
 As previously mentioned, this can also be targeted during play-based language activities.
 During play with a train, motorcycle, and plane, you might make the “ooooo” sound, point to your ear and say, ”I heard that!
 What says ‘oooo’?” and see if the child is able to indicate the train by pointing to it or picking it up.
 As speech develops, the child may imitate approximations of the sounds and later be able to repeat them as part of the Ling Six Sound Test each day.
 For older children that are beginning to use hearing technology, you may target these skills with a more structured activity, such as conditioned play audiometry (the child does something like put a bear in a cup each time they hear a sound) or pointing to picture cards.
 Eventually, the Ling Six Sound Test is not a therapy activity, but rather a brief check when a child puts on their cochlear implant(s) and/or hearing aid(s).

-The Ling Six Sound Test is a free, low-tech, and readily available screening method to ensure that hearing devices are functioning properly.
+The Ling Six Sound Test is a free, low-tech, and readily available screening method to quickly check the functioning of hearing devices.
 By teaching the set of sounds from a very early age, the Ling Six will become a familiar and established routine throughout childhood that confirms a hearing device is providing needed benefit to the user throughout their day.